p-ho/HeapSort/README.md

 ------------------------

 To build and execute that program you'll need Mono or .NET.
-Than you can build by executing:
+Then you can build by executing:

 ```
 xbuild /p:Configuration=Release HeapSort.csproj